DIPlib/diplib/INSTALL_Linux.md

 installation.
 It depends on your distribution how you can obtain these.
 Below we give instructions for Ubuntu (TODO: add instructions for other distros).

+See [`INSTALL.md`](INSTALL.md) for general concepts and additional information on the compilation options.

 Everything here requires a shell (such as Bash), which typically runs inside a terminal window.
 If you're using Linux we'll assume you know where to find this.